-- Make notes as soon as possible during the interview if you can.
-Include: time, date, place, the learner's own words do not assume ask, e.g. "Please tell me what xxxxx means". - Describe observable behaviour and appearance - Cross out mistakes do not use Tippex - Do not destroy your original notes they may be needed later on and must be given to the Designated Person.
+- Make notes as soon as possible during the interview if you can. - Include: time, date, place, the learner/staff member's own words do not assume - ask, - e.g. "Please tell me what xxxxx means". - Describe observable behaviour and appearance - Cross out mistakes do not use Tippex - Do not destroy your original notes they may be needed later on and must be given to the Designated Person.

-Version Owner Author Signature Date Changes made Next Review 10 DSL DSL Team Mu Jan 2024 Up date to PREVENT guidlines Jan 2025
+Version Owner Author Signature Date Changes made Next Review 10 DSL DSL Team Are Jan 2025 Up date to PREVENT guidelines Jan 2026